History of the Jews in Los Angeles: 20th century

 From 1900 to 1926 there was no distinct Jewish neighborhood.
 2500 Jews lived "downtown" which in 1910 was described as Temple Street (the main Jewish Street) and the area to its south.
 In 1920, this was described to include Central Avenue.
 Smaller groups lived in the University, Westlake, and wholesale areas.
 Except for University, these areas steadily declined between 1900 and 1926.

 In 1900, two Jewish community historians stated that "there were far too few Jews to form a definitively Jewish district."

 In 1900, there were 2,500 Jews.
 This increased to 5,795 Jews in 1910, 10,000 in 1917, 43,000 in 1923, and 65,000 in the mid-1920s.

 In 1902, the Kaspare Cohn Hospital (1902–1910), which later became Cedars of Lebanon Hospital (Melrose/Vermont), and eventually Cedars-Sinai Medical Center, was established in Angelino Heights.
-From 1902 to 1905 it treated tuberculosis sufferers from Eastern sweatshops, until rich neighbors forced them to stop treating TB patients.
+From 1902 to 1905 it treated tuberculosis sufferers from Eastern sweatshops until rich neighbors forced them to stop treating TB patients.

 In 1906, the Sinai Temple was organized.
 It was the first Conservative congregation in Los Angeles and the first Conservative synagogue built west of Chicago.
 From completion in 1909 to 1925 the congregation worshiped at 12th and Valencia Streets.
 The congregation moved to Westwood in 1961.
-In 2013, the building was purchased by Craig Taubman who created the not-for-profit Pico Union Project, a multifaith and cultural Center.
+In 2013, Craig Taubman purchased the building, which created the not-for-profit Pico Union Project, a multifaith and cultural center.
 In 1911, the Hebrew Sheltering Association began, eventually becoming the Jewish Home for the Aged, now in Reseda.

-In the 1920s, after an initial period in the Northeast and Midwest, significant numbers of Jewish immigrants and their families moved to Los Angeles, eventually making Boyle Heights home to the largest Jewish community west of Chicago.
+In the 1920s, after an initial period in the Northeast and Midwest, a significant number of Jewish immigrants and their families moved to Los Angeles, eventually making Boyle Heights home to the largest Jewish community west of Chicago.
 The Johnson-Reed Immigration Act of 1924 established annual quotas for immigrants from Europe and sharply limited migration of Southern and Eastern Europeans.
 However, the population of Jews in Los Angeles continued to increase rapidly as they moved West.

+In 1920, the Hillcrest Country Club was opened in the Cheviot Hills neighborhood of Los Angeles as a club for the Jewish community of Los Angeles at a time when they were excluded from other elite social clubs.
+The club was known for its "Comedian's Round Table", a group of Jewish comedians including Jack Benny, George Burns, George Jessel, the Marx Brothers, and Milton Berle.